 It would be best to describe the scope of personal data processing in which you are committed to protecting privacy and strictly adhering to all the relevant provisions of GDPR.
 You will further inform your customers that you are ensuring all personal data is treated by the principles set in the regulation, which state personal data shall be:

 - Collected for specific, unambiguous, and legitimate interests and not further processed in a way incompatible with those purposes.

-- Adequate, relevant, and limited to what is required for the purposes they are processed.
+- Adequate, relevant, and limited to what is required for their processing purposes.

-- Correct and, if necessary, kept up to date.
+- Correct and, if necessary, keep up to date.

-- Kept in a manner that allows data subjects to be identified for no longer than is required for the purposes for which the personal data are processed.
+- They are kept in a manner that allows data subjects to be identified for no longer than is required for the purposes for which the personal data are processed.

-- Process data in a way that ensures adequate personal data security, including protection against unauthorised or unlawful processing and accidental loss, destruction, or damage, by employing appropriate data security measures.
+- Process data in a way that ensures adequate personal data security, including protection against unauthorized or unlawful processing and accidental loss, destruction, or damage, by employing appropriate data security measures.